PostHog/squeak/README.md

 1. You'll see _"Success.
 No rows returns_"
 1. Return to the setup process

-## 10. Create an login for the admin panel
+## 10. Create a login for the admin panel

+You'll also be able to reply to questions with this authentication.

 ## 11. Enter Mailgun and Slack credentials (optional)